seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 {% highlight python %}
 Wrote /Users/ahoag/beri/code/engine-repo/examples/logs/candidate_selection_log0.p with candidate
 {% endhighlight python %}
 This is a pickle file containing the values of various parameters during each step of the gradient descent algorithm that was run during candidate selection.
 The path displayed here will differ and instead point to somewhere on your computer.
-As part of the Engine library, we provide a plotting function that is designed to help visualize the contents of this file.
+As part of the engine library, we provide a plotting function that is designed to help visualize the contents of this file.
 The following script will run that function on the file.
 Note that you will have to change the path for <code class='highlight'>cs_file</code> to point it to the file that was created on your machine.
 </p>
 <div>